awcastleton/MTG-BNG-Standard-Analysis-Tool/README.md

 Magic: The Gathering Standard Format Analysis Tool (Born of the Gods)
 =========

-View the live visualization [here](http://run.plnkr.co/plunks/KtxpXtw6JAB0D769QtG7/)
+View the live visualization [here](http://run.plnkr.co/plunks/KtxpXtw6JAB0D769QtG7/) hosted on Plunkr.

 Note: it may take a few moments to load, please be patient.